We have been weaving gamps for a long time, and we love to answer to the question “What is a gamp?”.

 A color gamp is a cloth that contains a set of color stripes in the warp that are crossed by the same set of color stripes in the weft.
+The resulting fabric will show the interactions of all the colors with every other color in both the warp and weft.
+It is the ultimate sampling tool in one piece of fabric.
 Weaving a color gamp with the colors you’re considering for your project will let you visualize which warp/weft combinations work, and which don’t.
 As we have all learned, just because two yarn colors look good together on the cones, they may not look good together when they are woven into cloth.
 And when you weave color gamps in various weave structures, you will see how the colors interact in concert with those weave structures.

 Ultimately, a gamp is a rite of passage for a weaver, an invaluable tool for the rest of your weaving career and what better time to weave one than now in the New Year!